Estimated reading time: 8 minutes

 It is important to think through all job duties and make sure volunteers know what to do by providing a volunteer job description, and the approximate time it will take to accomplish the task.

-Overestimating or underestimating the time it will take to accomplish a task can be a negative, but if you error on the side of overestimating the time needed, volunteers may finish sooner than expected and have the option of going home early.
+Your ability to estimate the time it will take to accomplish a task can be challenging, so try to overestimate the time needed.
+In this case, the volunteers may finish sooner than expected and can go home early.

-When things take longer than planned, it can conflict with other commitments volunteers have and possibly make them think twice the next time an opportunity to help is presented to them.
+When things take longer than planned, it can conflict with volunteers’ commitments and possibly make them think twice the next time an opportunity to help is presented to them.

 For example, three volunteers have been recruited to plant flowers around the church campus.